moonbeam-foundation/moonbeam-docs-cn/builders/interoperability/protocols/wormhole.md

     // The relayer plugin has a built-in Solana wallet handler, which you could use here.
     // NEAR & Algorand are supported by Wormhole, but they're not supported by the relayer plugin.
     // If you want to interact with NEAR or Algorand you'd have to make your own wallet management system, that's all.
-    this.logger.error("Requested chainID is not an EVM chain, which is currently unsupported.");
+    this.logger.error('Requested chainID is not an EVM chain, which is currently unsupported.');
   }
 }
 ```